 Ideally located downtown, are the Marriott, Hilton and Crowne Plaza.
 All three recently underwent multi-million-dollar renovations.
 Each has a fitness center, indoor pool, restaurant, and complimentary Wi-Fi.

-If you love bar-b-que then Greenville History Tours Bar-b-que Trail Tour is for you.
-It’s two-and-a-half hours of nothing but bar-b-que at three of the best bar-b-que joints in the city; Bucky’s Bar-B-Que, Henry’s Smokehouse, and Mike & Jeff’s BBQ.
+If you love bar-b-que, then Greenville History Tours Bar-b-que Trail Tour is for you.
+It’s 2 1/2 hours of nothing but BBQ at three of the best BBQ joints in the city; Bucky’s Bar-B-Que, Henry’s Smokehouse, and Mike & Jeff’s BBQ.
 Your guide will do the driving and tell you about the places–all you have to is bring your appetite and sit back and enjoy the food.

-Caviar and Bananas is two things, a gourmet market and an upscale bistro.
+Caviar and Bananas is two things, gourmet market and an upscale bistro.
 Everything here is fresh and comes from local farms.
-Choices run the gamut from sandwiches of house made turkey sausage with Gruyere cheese to duck confit with red pickled onions and fig jam to caprese salads with house made mozzarella.
+Choices run the gamut from sandwiches of house-made turkey sausage with Gruyere cheese to duck confit with pickled red onions and fig jam.

 Dine on Moroccan, Spanish, Italian, African and Middle Eastern dishes at the Lazy Goat.

 Husk is known for its southern dishes of cured meats, grits, and Appalachian tomato gravy.
-Specialties include corn meal fried chicken skins, catfish served with corn and okra, and pans of corn bread.
+Specialties include corn-meal fried chicken skins, catfish (with corn and okra), and pans of cornbread.

 An hour away in Asheville, NC, you can immerse yourself in the history and luxury of the Biltmore Estate.
 Built in 1895 as the country home of George Vanderbilt, the 250-room chateau is surrounded by gardens designed by Frederick Law Olmsted.